 Here is the outside area, the inside bar area, and the inside dining spaces at Copinette.

 Copinette offers American cuisine with French influence.
 They have an extensive wine list focusing on North American, French, and Italian wines with a wide range of prices, making them affordable.

 Let’s look at what I ordered because the meal was divine.
 I started with the bread because it looked and tasted delicious.

 I ordered Truffle Burrata with tomatoes, roasted pine nuts, basil oil, and balsamic glaze.

 Truffle Burrata is a cheese truffle made of layers of soft mozzarella.
 The core of the burrata is creamy and buttery, and the taste is characterized by light and fresh flavors.
-The freshness of the burrata, combined with the tomatoes, was tasty and delightful and fresh– that it was divine describes it best!
+The freshness of the burrata, combined with the tomatoes, was tasty, delightful, and fresh– that it was divine describes it best!